collaborativebioinformatics/swagg/README.md

-### To do at end of hackathon: Make a free DOI with zenodo <https://guides.github.com/activities/citable-code/>
+### To do at end of hackathon: Make a free DOI with zenodo: <https://guides.github.com/activities/citable-code>

 ## Website (if applicable)